h2oai/sparkling-water/py/README.rst

 PySparkling and Spark Version
 =============================
-There exist multiple PySparkling packages, each is intended to be used with different Spark version.
+There are multiple PySparkling packages, each is intended to be used with different Spark version.

  - h2o_pysparkling_2.1 - for Spark 2.1.x
  - h2o_pysparkling_2.0 - for Spark 2.0.x